Why is Separating Men and Women Important in Recovery?

 Women typically progress quickly from first drink or drug use to dependence and addiction.
 They also develop more severe medical, behavioral, psychological, and social issues.
 Women’s rehab addresses each of these issues with more of an impact.

 Additionally, women have pregnancy and motherhood issues that need addressing in treatment.
 Women juggle childcare, careers, managing the home, and other family responsibilities.
-All of this is on top of needing to attend addiction treatment.
+All of this is on top of needing to attend addiction treatment at a rehab center for women.
 Women’s rehab is often tailored around these needs.

 Men, however, will seek treatment but not admit they have mental health struggles.
 While women tend to abuse prescription drugs, men are more likely to abuse drugs like heroin.
 Men’s addiction treatment should address men’s gender-specific needs to ensure lasting recovery.